-The green gross domestic product is an index of economic growth where the environmental consequences of that growth is factored in the conventional GDP of a nation.
-Green GDP monetizes biodiversity loss and also accounts for costs attributed to climate change.
-A few environmental experts prefer physical indicators (like “carbon dioxide emissions per year” or “waste per capita”), which may be aggregated to indices such as the “Sustainable Development Index”.
+The Green Gross Domestic Product, or Green GDP for short, is an indicator of economic growth with environmental factors taken into consideration along with the standard GDP of a country.
+Green GDP factors biodiversity losses and costs attributed to climate change.
+Physical indicators like “carbon dioxide per year or “waste per capita” may be aggregated to indices like the “Sustainable Development Index”

-To calculate green GDP net natural capital consumption, including resource depletion, environmental degradation, and protective and restorative environmental initiatives is subtracted from traditional GDP.
-These calculations can also be applied to the net domestic product (NDP), which deducts the depreciation of produced capital from GDP.
-In each case, it is required to convert the resource activity into a monetary value, since it is in this manner that indicators are usually expressed in national accounts.
+Green GDP is calculated by subtracting net natural capital consumption from the standard GDP.
+This includes resource depletion, environmental degradation and protective environmental initiatives.
+These calculations can alternatively be applied to the net domestic product (NDP), which subtracts the depreciation of capital from GDP.
+In every case, it is required to convert any resource extraction activity into a monetary value since they are expressed in this manner through national accounts.

 Critics of calculations that take into account environmental factors point out that it is difficult to quantify some of their indicated outputs.
 This is a particular difficulty in cases where the environmental asset does not exist in a traditional market and is therefore non-tradable.
 Ecosystem services are one example of this type of resource.
 In the case that valuation is undertaken indirectly, there is a possibility that calculations may rely on speculation or hypothetical assumptions.